ccjmne/blog/content/thoughts/be-responsible.md

 you can click "assign to me".
 You're supposedly here because we expect you to **function autonomously**, and possibly function despite the unexpected.

-   Who knows, with a bit of drive, you might yourself contribute to the unexpected!<br>
+   Who knows, with a bit of drive, you might yourself operate beyond expectations!<br>
    Until then, heed these insights I want to share with you:

 I know you've got a boss, a project manager, a scrum master, a team lead, a